Alien Abduction (2014 film): Plot

 In a flash-forward, a figure grabs a camera and walks through a murky corridor with audible human screams.
 The figure puts the camera in a disposal chute, which opens into space in Earth orbit, and the camera falls to Earth.
 Information on-screen then reveals the footage about to be screened is being used as part of Project Blue Book, regarding an incident in 2011 where 27 people vanished near Brown Mountain, North Carolina.

 Riley Morris, an autistic boy, keeps a video journal while on a family camping trip to Brown Mountain with his father Peter, his mother Katie, and his siblings Corey and Jillian.
-On the last night of their trip, Riley is startled by flashes of light outside of the tent.
-The children see lights in the sky that promptly vanish.
+On the first night of their trip, Riley is startled by flashes of light outside of the tent in the middle of the night, and all three siblings watch three stationary lights in the sky that suddenly move away and vanish.

-Driving home the next morning, the family are sidetracked when their GPS mysteriously misdirects them to an isolated route.
-They lose their cellphone signals and the car runs low on gas.
-A crow unexpectedly falls beside the car, dead.

-The family reach a tunnel that is blocked by recently-abandoned vehicles.
+Driving to their next camping site on a foggy mountain road the following morning, the family are sidetracked when their GPS mysteriously misdirects them to an isolated route.
+They lose their cellphone signals, and the car eventually runs low on gas.
+A dead crow unexpectedly falls beside the car, shortly before the family reach a tunnel that is blocked by recently-abandoned vehicles.
 Peter, Corey and Riley leave their car to investigate, while Katie stays behind with Jillian.
-Personal belongings are scattered around some of the cars, and it appears the missing occupants were forcefully removed from their vehicles.
+Personal belongings are scattered around some of the empty cars, and it appears the missing occupants were forcefully removed from their vehicles.
 Peter sees a humanoid silhouette at the end of the tunnel and calls out.
 Upon realizing the approaching figure is not human, he tells the boys to run.
 He is engulfed in light and convulses before disappearing.

 The boys reunite with Katie and Jillian.
 As they try to drive away, a murder of crows falls on their car, which shuts down.
 They hear a blaring sound and flee to a cabin they passed earlier.
 The cabin's owner, Sean, is a rustic recluse who is initially hostile towards the family, but changes his mind when he hears his guard dog being attacked by something that followed them from the tunnel.
 Sean and the family barricade themselves inside his house for the evening.
 Sean explains that the Brown Mountain Lights and mysterious abductions have been a local recurrence for centuries.
-Upon hearing a radio message from his brother Scott, Sean leaves to look for him.
+After receiving a radio message from his brother Scott, Sean leaves to look for him.